-The results of the shot on Castle, and the locations and predicted yields of the proposed Bikini Redwing detonations made it clear that it would probably be necessary to evacuate that atoll for each Bikini shot, and that the capability of continuous operations from afloat would be necessary once the shot schedule began.
+The results of the constant of the proposed Bikini Redwing detonations made it clear that dicted yields of the proposed Bikini Redwing detonations made it clear that it would probably be necessary to evacuate that atoll for each Bikini shot, and that the capability of continuous operations from afloat would be necessary once the shot schedule began.
 Preliminary planning studies were therefore based on complete evacuation of Bikini.